September 19, 1999

 Pride makes it easy to be harsh toward others’ flaws while ignoring our own.
-In contrast to this mindset, Alistair Begg draws our eyes to Jesus’ teaching in the Sermon on the Mount.
-In our personal relationships, Jesus instructed, we are not to condemn or judge, but to forgive.
+In contrast to this mindset, Alistair Begg draws our eyes to Jesus’ teaching in Luke 6.
+In our personal relationships, Jesus instructed, we are not to condemn or judge but to forgive.
 By showing mercy and forgiveness in our daily lives, we reflect our heavenly Father’s mercy toward us.

 By the time the gentleman appeared at the front door, it was a done deal: the baby was asleep in the nursery, and the woman was already the rich man’s wife.
 Of course, she should never have been his wife.
 He had allowed lust to give way to immorality, and as a result of his immorality and the resultant pregnancy of the woman, he decided to try and cover up as best he could, and the cleanest way he could think of covering his tracks was to get rid of the husband.
 And so that’s what happened: he had the husband killed.
 And he believed that time heals—that if he put enough time between the events and his present circumstances, that there would be for him no sense of bondage, no lingering evidence of guilt.

 The man at the door was welcomed in, they sat down to eat together, and in the course of eating, the gentleman decided that he would share with the homeowner, the rich man, a story that he had recently heard.
 He said, “I want to tell you the story of two men in a certain town.”

 “Well,” he said, “one was rich, had plenty of sheep and cattle.
 The other man had nothing at all, save for one little ewe lamb that he had bought.
 He raised it from its infancy, it grew up with his children, it shared his food, it drank from his cup, it slept in his arms, and it was regarded by him as actually a daughter.